Lights in the Sky

-For the longest time, nobody was sure what foo-fighters were.
+For the longest time, nobody was sure what foo fighters were.
 What is known is that they became the precursor for the UFO sighting craze that started late the 1940s, and they appeared during intense bombing raids over Europe.

-Either way, foo-fighters have become a legend.
+Either way, foo fighters have become a legend.
 They are part of a strange chapter in a horrible war.

-The origin of the term foo-fighter is a bit of a mystery.
+The origin of the term "foo fighter" is a bit of a mystery.
 Some websites reported that the name may have been a derivative of "Kung-fu."
 How that name came to be used was never made clear.
-There were also claims that the foo-fighters were named after the red sun symbol on Japanese planes.
+There were also claims that the foo fighters were named after the red sun symbol on Japanese planes.
 Most sites do agree, however, that the name may have come from a popular 1930s comic strip called Smokey Stover.

-Although scant reports of foo-fighters had been reported earlier in the war, the sightings increased after the Normandy invasion of 1944.
+Although scant reports of foo fighters had been reported earlier in the war, the sightings increased after the Normandy invasion of 1944.
 Most of the recorded sightings had been made by American and British airmen.
 Still, they were not alone in reporting these lights.
 The German pilots saw them, as well as the Soviets.

 Most of these sightings were made during night raids.
-Bombers and fighter escorts flew onward above blacked out cities and towns and vast oceans.
+Bombers and fighter escorts flew onward above blacked-out cities and towns and vast oceans.
 Sometimes, the only light to be seen outside the plane was the running lights of other planes, the stars, the moon, and flak from anti-aircraft guns.
-Foo-fighters became another source of light.
+Foo fighters became another source of light.
 Yet, this source was an unwelcome sight for an already alert and apprehensive group of pilots and crew flying over hostile lands.

 The reports of these lights were turned over to prominent scientists.
-Many believed that the lights may have been the after effects of flak bursts.
+Many believed that the lights may have been the after-effects of flak bursts.
 But, they never truly came to any conclusion about them.
-And, to make matters more obscured, information on foo-fighters has never been released by military intelligence (if such files actually existed in the first place).
+And, to make matters more obscured, information on foo fighters has never been released by military intelligence (if such files actually existed in the first place).

-There has been a lot of speculation of what these lights were.
+There has been a lot of speculation about what these lights were.
 Despite claims of them being a super secret weapon of the Nazis, most of the claims and theories on it are based on natural phenomena.

 One picture shows a blob of light on a background of deep blue with what appears to be clouds.

 One picture shows a blob of light on a background of deep blue with what appears to be clouds.
 Is this object on the water or in the sky?
 It's hard to tell.
-What is certain is that it looks like a glare off of a refractive surface or the reflection of a camera flash.
+What is certain is that it looks like glare off of a refractive surface or the reflection of a camera flash.

 Some pilots, however, report that these images are fairly common.
-In most cases, the disc-like shaped lights were reflections of the sun or the lights on the planes instruments.
+In most cases, the disc-like shaped lights were reflections of the sun or the lights on the plane's instruments.
 This may have explained Arnold's sighting.

-It still doesn't give a full explanation for the foo-fighter.
-But, it is possible that some of these sightings of foo-fighter may have happened during a full moon night.
-Also, lights from other planes or flak fire can be a likely clue to the foo-fighter's origin.
+It still doesn't give a full explanation for the foo fighter.
+But, it is possible that some of these sightings of foo fighter may have happened during a full moon night.
+Also, lights from other planes or flak fire can be a likely clue to the foo fighters' origin.

 © 2016 Dean Traylor